 - Perform a source control scan of the feature branch associated with that pull request.

 - Perform another source control scan for the default branch, as necessary, to make sure it is current

 - Create a pull request comment with details on any vulnerabilities discovered or remediated

-As previously mentioned, IQ server uses the Source stage for default branch source control scans.
-And it uses these scans as the basis for pull request commenting.
-However, if IQ Server detects that a CI system, for example, is feeding in scan/policy evaluation requests, IQ server will:
+As previously mentioned, the Nexus IQ server uses the Source stage for default branch source control scans.
+It uses these scans as the basis for pull request commenting.
+However, if the Nexus IQ Server detects that a CI system, for example, is feeding in scan/policy evaluation requests, the Nexus IQ server will:

 - switch over to using these external scan requests/results as the basis for the pull request comments